inko9nito/versionone/README.md

 # About

-This is a (very disorganized) stylesheet for VersionOne, modifying the Team Room view.
+This is a stylesheet for VersionOne, modifying the Team Room view.
 The rest of VersionOne is mostly untouched.

 - [Known issues and future developments](https://github.com/inko9nito/versionone/issues)